eduardok/libsmbclient-php/README.md

 make
 ```

-- As root install the module into the extensions directory:
+- As root, install the module into the extensions directory:

 ```sh
 sudo make install